jamiedidthis/quartz/content/notes/untamed episode notes.md

 - SZ recognizing Wuji from LWJ playing it in Gusu 😭 (==diegetic Wuji==, “flute”/grass)
 	- (ALSO, he would be not realizing he recognizes it from WWX playing it in Burial Mounds)
 	- Full moon
-- Btw a-Yuan (愿) means “wishes” and Sizhui (思追) means “miss you and chase you,” so basically SZ is a love letter to Wei Ying from Lan Zhan
+- Btw a-Yuan (愿) means “wishes” and Sizhui (思追) means “miss you and chase you,” so basically SZ is a love letter to WWX from LWJ 😭

 ---
 ## Ep 2